Format: Hardcover graphic

 Rating: 1-5 (5 is an excellent or a Starred review) 5+

-Anything you did not like about this book?
-Not a thing!
+Anything you did not like about the book?
+No.

 Who should buy this book?
-Public and elementary school libraries
+Public, elementary and middle-school libraries and 4-8th grade classrooms

 Should we (librarians) put this on the top of our “to read” piles?
-Yes, even if you are not that interested in mushrooms!
+Yes!

-Reviewer’s Name, Library (or school), City: Katrina Yurenka, Moderator, Youth Services Book Review
+Reviewer’s Name, Library (or school), City: Katrina Yurenka, Retired Librarian, Manager, Youth Services Book Review